 If you’re a dude with a size 11 boot or bigger, give your snowboard a hug and show that waist some lovin’!
 Not only should you make sure that you’re buying a wide-waisted version of the board you’re diggin’, but you should pay close attention to the width as it’s indicated in centimeters/millimeters.

 As a general consensus among the big-footed Experts here, men should stick to a waist width above 258mm/25.8cm if you’re rockin’ size 11 or 11.5 boots.
 For a size 12 and up, you’ll probably feel most comfortable on a waist width minimum of 260-265mm/26.0-26.5cm.

-Just after length, the flex rating of your snowboard is the second most determining factor of how your board rides.
+The flex rating of your snowboard is a major factor of how your board rides.
 All brands have a way of presenting their flex ratings.
 For the majority, it’s indicated simply by a 1 to 10 scale with 1 being an extremely soft flex with a forgiving attitude and 10 being the stiffest and most aggressive board possible.